Updated November 2023

 - California Rent Increase Laws FAQs

-Rent increase laws may also have specific clauses to address rent-stabilized housing, but the overall rules about that type of housing situation are likely to be made clear in separate legislation.
+Rent increase laws may also have clauses that address rent-stabilized housing, but the overall rules about that type of housing situation are likely made clear in separate legislation.

-In most parts of California, the CPI averages around 2.5%, which means the yearly cap on rent increase would be 7.5%.
-You would not be able to raise the rent by more than 7.5% if you were working in an area with 2.5% CPI.
+In most parts of California, the CPI averages around 2.5%, which means the annual cap on rent increase would be 7.5%.
+This means you cannot raise the rent by more than 7.5% if you are in an area with 2.5% CPI.

 These changes do not affect the maximum late fee for rent in California; you can still charge what is a reasonable amount and listed in the lease agreement.

-The passed bill also makes it clear that the rental rate cannot be raised more than two times over a 12-month period.
-Additionally, the tenant must have been there for their complete lease term before rent can be raised at all.
+Additionally, the tenant must have been in the rental for their complete lease term before rent can be raised at all.

 When a one-year lease ends in California, it automatically converts to a month-to-month lease unless you sign a new agreement with your tenant.
 Even though the initial lease period is over, the agreement automatically renews until the tenant moves out or there is just cause for lease termination.

 As a landlord, you must have a reason to terminate a lease agreement.
-Some landlords have been guilty of terminating a lease just so they can get around rent increase caps and charge higher prices.
-The bill requires just cause for lease termination to avoid this problem.
+Some landlords have been known to terminate a lease to avoid rent increase caps and charge higher prices.
+The bill requires just cause for lease termination to prevent this scenario.